halex5000/ld-articles/beyond the boolean/Feature Flags Beyond the Boolean.md

 }
 ```

+I can change the variable to a false, recompile my code, and ship it again with the new value.

-Of course, this very quickly becomes problematic as I need to ensure that I don't accidentally deploy my code with the flag turned on.
+Of course, this very quickly becomes problematic as I need to ensure that I don't accidentally deploy my code with the flag set to a state I don't want.
 This can be somewhat mitigated by tests, but it also doesn't scale well and makes it extremely difficult to tell what flags I have throughout my code.
+Plus, I need to redeploy the code each time to flip the flag.

 ### A better solution